JaakobJ/RepoUpYours/README.md

 #### Tips
 There are some useful $ words which you can use in the title and description:
 - $FILENAME - This word is changed to the filename when sent to a site
 - $DATE - This word is changed to the date found in the filename when sent to a site.
-Currently working date types are: 20200816 ; 200816 ; 2020-08-16 ; 2020.08.16
+Currently working date types are: 20200816 ; 200816 ; 2020-08-16 ; 2020.08.16.
+The date type is automatically converted to the correct format: 2020-08-16.
 - $EP - This word is changed to the episode number in the filename when sent to a site.
-Currently working episode types are: S01E01 ; EP01 ; Ep01 ; E01 (it isn't limited to just two numbers, it can also be S123E456 or E78910, etc.)
+Currently working episode types are: EP01 ; Ep01 ; E01 (it isn't limited to just two numbers, it can also be EP123 or E45678, etc.).
+The episode type is automatically converted to the correct format: S01E01 (S01 is automatically inserted)
-- $# - This word is changed to the the number behind # in the filename when sent to a site.
-For example #4 or #123.
+- $S&E - This word is changed to the season and episode number in the filename when sent to a site.
+Currently working S&E types are: S01E01 ; Season 1 EP01 ; Season 1 Ep01 ; Season 1 E01.
+The S&E type is automatically converted to the correct format: S01E01
+- $# - The # number found in the filename is converted to episode when sent to a site.
+For example #4 and #123 are changed to E4 and E123 respectively.

 #### Upload All
 Every file needs to have a TMDB ID.
 Without it you're unable to upload anything.
 In case you try to, a pop-up window will appear listing all the files missing a TMDB ID.